andrewsardone/dotfiles/README.md

 # Emacs Configuration

-This is my emacs configuration, mainly targeted at Carbon Emacs.
-It's focused on being light, simple and consistent with GNU Emacs and Mac OS X's normal functionality with an emphasis on dynamic languages.
+This is my emacs configuration, mainly targeted at Cocoa Emacs.
+It's focused on being light, simple and consistent with an emphasis on dynamic languages.

 ## Installation

-1. Install Emacs, version >= 22.
+1. Install Emacs, version >= 23.
    On the Mac, I suggest downloading the [latest source](http://ftp.gnu.org/pub/gnu/emacs/) and building (see nextstep/INSTALL for Mac OS X instructions), or grabbing a [nightly build](http://atomized.org/wp-content/cocoa-emacs-nightly/) (more cutting edge).

    Otherwise, use your OS's available package manager.